Payroll corrections in the CURRENT tax year

 Note: You should never attempt to ‘resubmit’ an FPS for a previous pay period, as this could potentially cause problems with HMRC systems.

-Special circumstances – If an employee has left.
+Special circumstances – If an employee has left but was not reported as a leaver on the RTI return.

 On some occasions you may need to inform HMRC of payroll corrections for an employee that has already been reported as having left in a previous RTI return.
 In order for the year to date details of this employee to be included in the next RTI return then you should first click ‘Employees‘ then ‘Employee Details‘ from the main menu in Payroll Manager, select the ‘Work‘ tab, and tick the box marked ‘Re-submit RTI leaver details‘, before clicking ‘OK‘.